 - It can automatically generate different tax reports using the data you provided in minutes.

-CoinTracker is another great tool for any crypto trader looking for simple and intuitive crypto tax software.
-Its user-friendly dashboard makes it easy for you to calculate and report tax even if you’re a beginner.
-Apart from its tax tools, CoinTracker also has great crypto investment analysis tools to help you make better trading decisions.
+CoinLedger is another great Crypto tax tool for traders and investors looking for simple and intuitive crypto tax software.
+Its user-friendly dashboard makes it easy to calculate and report tax, even if you’re a beginner.
+Besides its tax tools, CoinLedger also has great crypto investment analysis tools to help you make better trading decisions.

-- CoinTracker has partnered with Coinbase and TurboTax to streamline the tax reporting process for you.
+- CoinLedger has partnered with Coinbase and TurboTax to streamline the tax reporting process for you.

 - The platform has support for margin trading on major crypto exchanges

 - It allows you to seamlessly connect your wallets to your exchanges, which gives you access to tax calculation and reporting tools and a portfolio management section, all in a single dashboard.